 The best thing about working at Ioco was the people.
 I made so many friends there.
 We skied together, golfed, fished and partied.
 We had fun and felt a real calling to working there.
 I worked with some great engineers like Ron Brenneman who went on to become CEO of Petrocanada.
 Ditto Brant Sangster who became VP Marketing at Petrocanada.
 I met good friend Greg Walther who went on the manage the Coastal Refinery operations in Corpus Christi, TX.
 I remember working with John Hunter, a good engineer; Blake Forrest who was bright and good natured; senior engineer Les Gould who mentored me; supervisor Peter Ambrose who moved on to Syncrude; Bob Runge in the instrument shop; Ron Stalker chief of inspection (who has passed away now I think); Ken Blowey, Art Quan and Barry who I went fishing with.
 Also refinery fire chief Al Sholund who authored local history including about Ioco oil tankers;

-I also remember working with Chuck Chang who moved on to BC Hydro Gas, Eric Brown and Michel Poliquin in the computer group, Al Matsumoto with Reid Crowther Engineers, good friend Neil Nicholson from Newcastle on Tyne who moved back to the UK, Roy Warnock who went to Bechtel, Edmonton and, a slew of others.
+I also remember working with Chuck Chang who moved on to BC Hydro Gas, Eric Brown and Michel Poliquin in the computer group, Al Matsumoto with Reid Crowther Engineers, good friend Neil Nicholson from Newcastle on Tyne who moved back to the UK, Roy Warnock who went to Bechtel, Edmonton, Tom Mitchell who transferred to Dartmouth Refinery (and then worked with my university class buddy Gerry Sullivan) and, a slew of others.
 (If any of you and any other Ioco colleague I failed to mention are reading this please drop me a comment – thanks!)

 Imperial Oil was and is an extremely well managed company.
 However it is a tough company not unwilling to make changes which affect people.
 After 4 years at the refinery, I moved to their Product Distribution Division for another 4 years.